BLOG

 What is Initial Dex Offering or IDO?
 The benefits of IDO fundraising

-Initial DEX offering or IDO is a new fundraising model that offers better liquidity of crypto assets, faster, open, and fair trading.
+Initial DEX offering or IDO is a new fundraising model that offers better liquidity of crypto assets and faster, open, and fair trading.
 IDO model is the successor of fundraising models such as ICO, STO, and IEO.

-Before we learn about IDO crypto, let’s brush up on our knowledge on the fundraising concept via token sales.
+Before we learn about IDO crypto, let’s brush up on our knowledge of the fundraising concept via token sales.
 If a company wants to raise funds to build new products or expand its business, it has multiple options.
-The traditional option is to go for financial loans or investments from banks and VCs.
+The traditional option uses financial loans or investments from banks and VCs.

-However, since the success of cryptocurrencies – Bitcoin, and Ethereum, more companies had used it as an instrument for raising funds via token sales.
-Here, the company would create crypto tokens and issue them to the general public in exchange for Bitcoin, Ethereum, other major cryptocurrencies, and fiat currencies.
+However, since the success of cryptocurrencies – Bitcoin and Ethereum, more companies have used them to raise funds via token sales.
+Here companies create crypto tokens and issue them to the general public in exchange for Bitcoin, Ethereum, other major cryptocurrencies, and fiat currencies.
 This process is called fundraising via token issuance.

 Here, we’ll help you gain better insights into the below topics: